hygieia/hygieia/pages/hygieia/setup.md

 	The dashboard will serve up on port 3000.

-	Tip: If there are difficulities loading your UI, try cleaning up your cookies by opening up your local dashboard in incognito mode.
+	Tip: If there are difficulities loading your UI:
+	1. Clean up your cookies
+	2. Open up your local dashboard in incognito mode

 	In general, all the collectors can be run using the following command: